SelectUSA/website/events/_posts/2016-03-09-selectusa-in-uk-seminars.md

 ### SelectUSA in the UK Seminars

-On March 9, SelectUSA will hold two seminars in London for UK companies looking to enter the U.S. market.
+On March 9, SelectUSA will participate in two seminars in London for UK companies looking to enter the U.S. market.

 &nbsp;
 &nbsp;
 **"Thinking of doing business in the U.S.?"
 Seminar**

 Kingston Smith, a founding member of KS International – a worldwide association of independent accountancy firms – is hosting a [seminar](http://www.kingstonsmithw1.co.uk/event/thinking-of-doing-business-in-the-us/) for UK companies in the media sector for whom expansion into the United States is their next step.
 The seminar will give insight into tax, legal, financing, liability, compliance and employment considerations.
-[Gus Franklyn-Bute](mailto:gus.franklynbute@trade.gov?Subject=SelectUSA%20in%20the%20UK%20Seminars%20Inquiry) will speak on the support that SelectUSA provides to UK firms actively focusing on developing their U.S. growth strategy.

 &nbsp;
 &nbsp;